30 May 2023

 Curators may submit proposals to commission new work, providing the name, website, and a brief statement of rationale for each artist they'd like to work with.
 The curator may not propose working with an artist they are already actively working with for another platform.
 Artists may also submit an idea for a project, which may be forwarded to the appointed guest curator.

-The Artist Project is supported by RBC, who defines "emerging" as: being between the ages of 18 and 35; being in the early stages of their career, self-identifying as emerging; being enrolled in, or having recently graduated from, a related degree/diploma program; being involved in their creative community; having not yet been showcased beyond their primary country of residence; having a small history of presentation or publication.
+The Artist Project is supported by RBC, who defines "emerging" as: being in the early stages of their career, self-identifying as emerging; being enrolled in, or having recently graduated from, a related degree/diploma program; being involved in their creative community; having not yet been showcased beyond their primary country of residence; having a small history of presentation or publication.

 A space for creative writing practices that are adjacent to art writing, but which may engage or address the forms, styles, and contexts of it.